ThoriumGroup/thoriumgroup.github.io/source/about/index.markdown

 **Thorium is the greatest hits of Nukepedia, remastered and upgraded to be indistinguishable from built-in Nuke tools.**

+Thorium can be installed in nuke with two lines of code
 ## What Makes Thorium Special